OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ta/stoch.md

 ---
 title: stoch
-description: Learn about the Stochastic Oscillator, a measurement tool in trading ranges.
+description: "Learn about the Stochastic Oscillator, a measurement tool in trading" ranges.
 Discover the meaning of overbought and oversold conditions and how to interpret the signals from Fast %D and Slow %D. Understand how to use parameters like n_fastkperiod, n_slowdperiod, and n_slowkperiod for moving averages.